-Ethiopians mourn Boeing Max crash victims a year on from disaster
+Ethiopians mourn Boeing MAX crash victims a year on from disaster

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TULU FARA: Hundreds gathered Sunday at the site where Ethiopian Airlines Flight 302 crashed last March, killing all 157 on board, for a ceremony symbolising the country´s emergence from a year-long period of mourning.
+TULU FARA, Ethiopia: Hundreds gathered on Sunday at the site where Ethiopian Airlines Flight 302 crashed last March, killing all 157 on board, for a ceremony symbolising the country´s emergence from a year-long period of mourning.

 The crash of the Nairobi-bound Boeing 737 MAX six minutes after takeoff on March 10, 2019, triggered the global grounding of the MAX and the worst crisis in Boeing´s history.